How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 3. Carefully screw the lid back on ensuring it’s tightly sealed to prevent any air from seeping in.

-4. Store in your chosen cool, dark, and dry place away from any heat sources.
+4. Store in your chosen cool, dark, and dry place away from any heat sources and out of direct sunlight.

 Follow these steps and you’ll be savoring the unique taste and aroma of your own, home-dehydrated chamomile for up to a year.